-The Company is a respondent to a case for Declaratory Relief with Prayer for Temporary Restraining Order and Writ of Preliminary Injunction, filed by the petitioner, former Cebu City Mayor Tomas R. Osmena, seeking among others, to nullify the Consortium, the Company, Cebu Holdings, Inc. (CHI) and SM Prime Holdings, Inc.'s purchase of the 26-hectare property located in South Road Properties 2, Cebu City from the Local Government Unit of Cebu City.
-In an Order dated January 13, 2021, the Regional Trial Court ordered the dismissal of the case and on 10 June 2021 denied the motion for reconsideration of the petitioner.
+ALI is a respondent to a case for Declaratory Relief with Prayer for Temporary Restraining Order and Writ of

+Preliminary Injunction, filed by the petitioner, former Cebu City Mayor Tomas R. Osmena, seeking among others, to nullify the purchase by ALI, then Cebu Holdings, Inc. (CHI)12, SM Prime Holdings, Inc. and the Consortium (composed of ALI, CHI, and SMPHI), purchase of the 26-hectare property located in South Road Properties 2, Cebu City from the Local Government Unit of Cebu City.
+In an Order dated January 13, 2021, the Regional Trial Court ordered the dismissal of the case and on June 10, 2021 denied the motion for reconsideration of the petitioner.
 Petitioner appealed to the Court of Appeals (CA) where the case is presently pending.